mo4rahman/2048-game/README.md

 - as a user, I want the game to not register any moves after I lose

+## Future Goals

+- In a future iteration, I would like to implement smooth sliding of the tiles to clearly show which tiles are moving and which tiles are combining

+- Another future iteration I would like to implement is to be able to save the user's name and their best score, and have it appear even if the exit the broswer and come back to it.

+- For aesthetics, I would like to update the CSS, and research on what color combinations work best together.

 ## Technologies Used

 - CSS, JavaScript, HTML5